mmctl/easycrypt-ext/README.md

    ```

 2. **Restart Emacs**
-   Restart Emacs to ensure necessary operations are performed
-   and changes take effect.
-If Emacs starts without errors, you
+   Restart Emacs for the changes to take effect.
+If Emacs starts without errors,
-   should be good to go.
+   you should be good to go.

 Done!
 Corfu and Vertico should now be up-and-running from launch.
 To test them right away, try the following:
 - Open your initialization file with `find-file`, bound by default to `C-x C-f`